Garmin Edge 1040 Review: It’s on Another Level! But…

 Garmin Edge 1040 (Solar) offers every navigation feature you can think of.
 For example, it can navigate you to a selected address, points of interest (POI), back to start, etc.

 Both head units are super fast when loading routes or calculating new ones.
-Currently, Edge 1040 is probably the fastest in this matter.
-Unlike 1030 Plus, it loaded my 130 km route (80 miles) within seconds.
+At the time of the release, the Edge 1040 was probably the fastest on the market.
+Unlike the Edge 1030 Plus, it loaded my 130 km (80 miles) route within seconds.

 GPS Accuracy